rails/rails/guides/source/action_cable_overview.md

 The PostgreSQL adapter uses Active Record's connection pool, and thus the application's `config/database.yml` database configuration, for its connection.

-Action Cable will take an extra connection from the connection pool beyond the configured size, and keep it for the lifetime of each process.
+This connection will be outside of the regular connection pool limits, and will persist for the lifetime of the Action Cable process.
 Keep this in mind when designing your infrastructure and configuring connection limits.

 ### Allowed Request Origins